rednafi/rednafi.com/content/misc/docker_mount.md

     uv sync --no-install-project --locked --no-dev
 ```

-The cache mount at `/root/.cache/uv` caches dependencies so they aren't re-downloaded during
+Above, the cache mount at `/root/.cache/uv` saves dependencies so they don't need to be
-future builds if nothing changes.
-The bind mounts provide access to `uv.lock` and
+re-downloaded in future builds if nothing changes.
+The bind mounts provide access to
-`pyproject.toml` from the host, ensuring the container reads these config files during the
+`uv.lock` and `pyproject.toml` from the host, allowing the container to read these config
-build.
-This way, any changes to these files are picked up, while the cached dependencies are
+files during the build.
+Any changes to the files are picked up, while cached dependencies
-reused unless the configurations require updates.
+are reused unless the configurations have been updated.

 [^1]: [Volume mounts](https://docs.docker.com/storage/volumes/)